MoSheikh/fastify-ts-boilerplate/README.md

 # fastify-ts-boilerplate

-Boilerplate for HTTP REST applications powered by Fastify, using TypeScript and Node
+Boilerplate for HTTP REST applications powered by Fastify, using TypeScript and Node.